LouiseSkiTw/Whos-That-Pokemon/pokemon/READMe.md

     }
 ]
 ```

-# Getting Started
-- Before running, ensure that all dependencies are download by running gradle from the IDE
-- To launch, navigate over to `pokemon/src/main/java/PokemonApplication` and click the green play button next to PokemonApplication

 # API
 - In this application, we use the [PokeAPI](https://pokeapi.co) and the [Pokemon](https://pokeapi.co/docs/v2#pokemon) endpoint to fetch the data.